 Bottoms: Navy pants, shorts, skirts, skorts, or dresses.

-Tops: White or navy button-down collared shirt, polo shirt with collar, or Maury logo t-shirt.
+Tops: White or navy button-down collared shirt, polo shirt with collar, or Maury logo t-shirt (see links to purchase below).
 White or navy sweaters or cardigans are permitted.
 NO: Plain t-shirts and undershirts as uniform shirts.

 Footwear and accessories: Casual shoes, sneakers, or sandals.
 Crocs are discouraged.
 NO: Open-toed sandals or flip-flops.
 Children may not wear hats in the building.
 Dangling earrings are not allowed for safety reasons.

 Uniform bank.
 All families are encouraged to use the uniform bank, where parents can choose and donate used uniforms.
 If bins are not in the lobby, inquire in the school office.